Browsee/browsee-web-sdk/README.md

 Browsee's web SDK lets you install Browsee on SPAs or website without having to install javascript manually.
 Learn more about Browsee at https://docs.browsee.io.

-This SDK supports SSR as well as non-SSR setups.
+This SDK supports Service Side Rendered (SSR) as well as non-SSR setups.

 ## Install the SDK